burrito77/llama2/README.md

 Optionally, the user can add -rm to the docker command to automatically delete the container once done with running an image instance.

 ## Usage
 - Both the cpu-only and the GPU support come pre-built with a 7 billion parameter llama2 model for use.
+The GPU support also contains a 13 billion llama2 model specialized in code generation.
 - After running the docker run command, the user can interact with the webui by either visiting local host at the specified port if running on a local machine or, by using the --share argument, the .gradio link if running on a remote machine, which can be additionally be shared with others to use.
+When using --share, the local host will likely not work, the user must use the gradio link.
 - Upon visiting the webui, users can go to the model tab and select a model to load from the dropdown, along with a transformer to use for the model and then press load.
 If using a GGML model, it is recommended to use the ctransformers transformer, and the ExLlamav2_HF transformer if using a GPTQ model.
 Not all transformers are compatible with all types of models.
     - The times required to load the models, along with the token generation speed, heavily varies based on background usage.
     - Users can also download other models using the "Download model or LoRA" portion of the model tab, and can visit the Parameters tab to modify the parameters to use when loading in a model, such as max_new_tokens, which dictates how many tokens the model will generate up to each response, if desired.